opnsense/docs/source/manual/how-tos/guestnet.rst

 ------------------------
 Advanced - Session popup
 ------------------------
-Lets create a Session Popup so user can see some details about there session and Logout.
+Let's create a Session Popup so user can see some details about there session and Logout.
 For this feature we will use OPNsense's build-in api calls.

 In particular we will use the following api call (for zone id 0):